wagnerde/TracerSeq/README.md

 ### Inputs ###

-Input sequencing data must be sample demultiplexed such that each FASTQ file corresponds to a single inDrops library.
+Input sequencing data must be sample-demultiplexed such that each FASTQ file corresponds to a single inDrops library (e.g. steps 1-3 of the inDrops.py pipeline).
 FASTQ formats should match that of the inDrops.py filtered/sorted FASTQ output (see below).
 The second line contains the biological read, and the header is formatted as follows:    ```@:inDropsCellBarcodePart1-inDropsCellBarcodePart2:UMI:AdditionalInfo```

 Example:
 ```